SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy returned the hug, closing her eyes as tears streamed down her face.

-Rarity held her tight and patted her back.
+Rarity Dash held her tight and patted her back.
 "I'm so proud of you, darling."

 They held the hug for a while, Fluttershy's tears slowed to a crawl, then she opened her eyes, seeing the blue coat of Rainbow Dash.

 "I love you, Rainbow Dash," Fluttershy said.

-"I love you too, darling," Rarity said.
+"I love you too, darling," Rarity Dash said.

 They let go of the hug, pulling back, Fluttershy saw Rarity's eyes.
 "I'm sorry Rarity, I didn't mean to call you Rainbow Dash."

-"It's alright, I mean I am wearing a Rainbow Dash costume after all," Rarity replied.
+"It's alright, I mean I am wearing a Rainbow Dash costume after all," Rarity Dash replied.
 "Besides, I do love you, you're one of my best friends."

 "Thanks, love you too," Fluttershy said with a smile.